.page ul, ol { margin: 30px; } .page li { margin-top: 16px; }

 Eligibility

 Research projects from all disciplines will be considered, but priority will be given to interdisciplinary projects and/or projects that describe innovative methodology or learning outcomes.
-Necessary coursework is not eligible for this award, but substantial extension and mobilization of past coursework is.
+For examples of possible projects, please see the “Example Project Ideas” section.

 CURL typically awards 8 Fellowships per calendar year; however, thanks to a generous donation from CURL Fellow and Huron alumnus Taylor Boyd, one extra Fellowship may be awarded yearly in support of a project in the fields of Psychology and/or Education.